 The failure to meet any of these criteria could result in the dismissal of your case.
 This is why it is important to find the best medical malpractice lawyer in Florida for your claim.

-Call for a Free Consultation with the Law Offices of Prosper Shaked
+Call for a Free Consultation with Prosper Shaked Accident Injury Attorneys

 We have helped many families recover the compensation they deserve after reckless, careless, or negligent medical care harmed a loved one.
 We are dedicated to our clients and pursuing justice under the law.
 Learn how we can help represent you and your family during a FREE consultation by dialing (305) 694-2676.